Physical well-being

 Movement

-Physical activity should be done every day to help maintain our physical and mental health.
-When we move every day, we see improvement in our mood and performance.
-Consistent physical activity decreases your chances of chronic diseases such as heart disease, dementia, chronic pain and diabetes.
+Physical activity should be done every day to help maintain our physical and mental health, improve our mood and performance.
+Consistent movement decreases your chances of chronic illness, such as heart disease, dementia, and diabetes.

 Current physical activity guidelines for Americans, set by the U.S. Department of Health and Human Services, recommend twice weekly muscle strengthening activities and 150 minutes of moderate physical activity a week for adults.